Doña Eutimia: Paladar in Havana, Cuba

 Croquetas de Leticia

-For a starter, I selected the Leticia Croquettes (Croquetas de Leticia) (400 CUP or about $2.58), The croquettes, and the dipping sauce, looked simple but beautiful.
+For a starter, I went for the Leticia Croquettes (Croquetas de Leticia).
+The croquettes and the dipping sauce looked simple but beautiful.

 Candied Fried Pork (Masas de cerdo Doña Eutimia)